Every1Play/Every1Play-Manager/README.md

 # Every1Play Manager
 ## What is Every1Play Manager?

-Automates the setup process for New Steam Tools (open source on GitHub).
+* Automates the Setup process on Adding Games for the New Steam Tools (open source on GitHub).

-* UI/UX built using code generated with ChatGPT
-* Completely free to use
-* Requires `.lua` and `.manifest` files to add game in Library.
-* If you want to support development, you can purchase from [Every1Play](https://lynk.id/every1play), Bonus In-Game DLC!
 ---
 # Installation
 * Go to [Release](https://github.com/Every1Play/Every1Play-Manager/releases) Page.